Matthew Noszka

-Matthew Daniel Noszka (born October 27, 1992) is an American actor and model.
+Matthew Daniel Noszka (born October 27, 1992) is an American model and actor.

 Early life

-Noszka was raised in Pittsburgh, Pennsylvania and relocated to New York City.
-He attended Chartiers Valley High School in Pittsburgh, and attended Point Park University on a basketball scholarship where he pursued a degree in business.
+Noszka was raised in Pittsburgh, Pennsylvania, and relocated to New York City.
+He attended Chartiers Valley High School in Pittsburgh, then attended Point Park University on a basketball scholarship, where he pursued a degree in business.
 Once the spring term of his junior year ended, Noszka started working odd jobs such as construction for the duration of the summer break.
 In 2014, after he successfully built a deck alongside his family friend Mike, he posted a photo on Instagram.
-After posting the photo, Noszka was contacted by a representative from a agency based in New York City.
+After posting the photo, Noszka was contacted by a representative from an agency based in New York City.
 Within days, Noszka was booked for a Nike modeling gig.

 Modeling

-He has modeled for Nike, Calvin Klein, Hugo Boss, Tom Ford, Ralph Lauren, Versace, Moncler, Benetton, and Levi's.
-In 2015, he walked the runway for H&M. In 2016 Vogue magazine named him one of the 50 fittest boys.
+Noszka has modeled for Nike, Calvin Klein, Hugo Boss, Tom Ford, Ralph Lauren, Versace, Moncler, Benetton, and Levi's.
+In 2015, he walked the runway for H&M. In 2016, Vogue magazine named him one of the 50 fittest boys.

 Personal life

 Noszka is an avid basketball player.
 His grandfather, Stan Noszka, was a former professional basketball player for the Boston Celtics.

-Noszka also owns a motorsport company in Los Angeles, California called 412 Motorsport.

 In May 2020, he announced through social media that his girlfriend of three years Inanna Sarkis was six months pregnant with their first child, a baby girl.
-On September 12, 2020, she gave birth to a daughter.
+On September 12, 2020, she gave birth to their daughter, Nova.

+Motorbike crash

+In early 2018, Noszka had a severe motorbike accident, shattering his femur, forearm and tibia, tearing both anterior cruciate ligaments and losing part of the bone on his hips.
+After 22 surgeries, Noszka now has titanium rod on the wrist, elbow and femur.